uhm-descartes/uhm-descartes.github.io/_pages/apply/overview.md

 eligibility.
 Those who are not eligible for direct fellowships may be supported by other means, please **contact [the NRT faculty](../people/leadership-team.md) when you apply.
-Please note that commiting to the training program includes a template for certain courses, including setting time for research and collaboration.
+Please note that commiting to the training program includes a template for taking courses, including setting time for research and collaboration.
 Talk with the NRT faculty to find out more details.